Who We Are

 Gerard Maloney (1933 - 2014)

-Patron: Her Excellency Professor The Honourable Kate Warner AC, Governor of Tasmania
+Her Excellency, The Honourable Barbara Baker AC, Governor of Tasmania

 The Launceston Players has a most extensive range of costumes covering the styles and periods of many centuries.
 Some items are authentic vintage pieces and many have been donated to the company by well-wishers.
 However, due to the talented work of costume designers and teams of sewers, a great number of the costumes have been specially made for our productions over the years.

 Currently, costumes are hired by arrangement with our wardrobe manager and it is by donation or negotiation.
 Please contact us to make an enquiry and for more details regarding terms and conditions.